Road Rage Accidents

 - Have you ever gestured or voiced an obscenity at another driver or otherwise communicated in anger toward another driver?

-If your answer was “yes” for any of the above questions, you may be susceptible to acting aggressively and exhibiting road rage.
+If your answer was “yes” to any of the above questions, you might be susceptible to acting aggressively and exhibiting road rage.
 Often, a person acts out because they are experiencing stress in other parts of their life.
 Sometimes, we act out because we think another driver is acting aggressively, even if the act or behavior was unintentional.
 When traffic and the stresses of driving are added in, it is almost like an explosion occurs.Sacramento Personal Injury & Wrongful Death Lawyers